 The leader sets the bar for the organization.

-If you are a leader of any organization then you have the awesome responsibility of establishing the parameters by which your organization will be successful.
+If you are a leader you have the responsibility of establishing parameters by which your organization will be successful.

-I feel the need in every post like this, Jesus sets the bar for the church.
-Period.
+Of course, Jesus sets the bar for the church.
 He is our standard.
-But it would be foolish to ignore the fact God allows people to lead, even in the church.
-And, as Christian leaders, we set the bar in our church for many of the things which happen in the church.
+But God allows people to lead, even in the church.
+And, Christian leaders, set the bar in our church for many things which happen in the church.

-Vision casting – The vision, even a God-given vision, is primarily communicated by the senior leader.
-Others will only take it as serious as you do.
+The vision, even a God-given vision, is primarily communicated by the senior leader.
+Others will only take it as seriously as you do.
 Keeping it ever before the people primarily is in your hands.

-Character – The moral value of the church and staff follows closely behind its senior leadership.
-Our example is Jesus, and none of us fully live out His standard, but the quality of the church’s character — in every major area of life — will mirror closely to the depth of the leader’s character.
+The moral value of the church and staff follows closely behind its senior leadership.
+The quality of the church’s character — in every major area of life — will mirror closely to the depth of the leader’s character.

-Team spirit – If the leader isn’t a cheerleader for the team, they’ll seldom be any cheerleaders on the team.
+If the leader isn’t a cheerleader for the team, there will seldom be any cheerleaders on the team.
 Energy and enthusiasm is often directly proportional to the attitude of the leader.

-Creativity – The leader doesn’t have to be the most creative person — seldom is — but the team will be no more creative than the leader allows.
+The leader doesn’t have to be the most creative person — seldom is — but the team will be no more creative than a leader allows.
 A leader who stifles idea generation puts a lid on creativity and eventually curtails growth and change.

-Pace – The speed of change and the speed of work on a team is set by the leader.
-If the leader moves too slow — so moves the team.
-If the leader moves too fast — the team will do likewise.
+The speed of change and work on a team is set by the leader.
+If the leader moves too slow so moves the team.
+If the leader moves too fast the team will do likewise.

 Team members will seldom outperform the bar their leader sets for them.
-Consequently, and why this is so important a discussion, an organization will normally cease to grow beyond the bar of the leader.
+Consequently, an organization normally ceases to grow beyond the bar of the leader.